jcolomb/gintonic-blog/text/survey_analysis_report2.md

 ## Issues

-Most participants could see the advantage of such an homogenization of the project management for their own work, but were critical about the **cost/benefit ratio** of such a process, especially for ongoing projects.
+Most participants could see the advantage of having a standardized structure for their project files in their own work, but were critical about the **cost/benefit ratio** of such a process, especially for ongoing projects.
 Many mentioned that it would only reach full impact if the whole lab would be using it, emphasizing the advantage of such a system for collaborative work.
 In addition, they mentioned the time saved by not having to create a template for themselves,